PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 ### Materials for linear deformation analysis

 The module `MatDeforModule` provides functions to convert between vector and matrix (tensor) representations of stress and strain.
-Further, functions to rotate stress and strain between different coordinate systems (based upon the model-reduction type `DeforModelRed`) are provided.
+Further, functions to rotate stress and strain between different coordinate systems (based upon the model-reduction type, 3-D, 2-D, or 1-D) are provided.

 Currently  there are material types for isotropic and orthotropic linear elastic materials.
-The user may add  additional material types by deriving from `MatDefor` and equipping them with three methods: (1) compute the tangent moduli, (2) update the material state, (3) compute the thermal strain.
+The user may add  additional material types by deriving from `AbstractMatDefor` and equipping them with three methods: (1) compute the tangent moduli, (2) update the material state, (3) compute the thermal strain.

 For full generality, material types  should implement these methods for fully three-dimensional, plane strain and plane stress, 2D axially symmetric, and one-dimensional deformation models.